-Nantucket boasts several historic churches, but anyone that has travelled to Nantucket will recognize the iconic clock tower of the Second Congregational Meeting House, now known as the Unitarian Universalist Church.
+Nantucket boasts several historic churches, but anyone that has traveled to Nantucket will recognize the iconic clock tower of the Second Congregational Meeting House, now known as the Unitarian Universalist Church.
 Easily one of the most photographed buildings on the island, the church is still welcoming guests to Nantucket as it has been doing for more than 200 years.

 Most of Nantucket's historic churches date back to the early 19th

 century.
 The following is not a complete list of the island's churches

 and only includes those with buildings of historical and/or

 architectural significance.
 Many of these churches are open for

 worship.
 For more information, click on the church link to be taken

 This small building was erected about 1827 in a segregated community known as New Guinea, where it served as a church, a school, and a meeting house.
 The restoration of the Meeting House was completed in 1999, and it is open to the public on a seasonal schedule.